Risk Assessments

 • All communication should acknowledge and maintain respectful professional boundaries and be transparent and open to scrutiny

-• All staff should record and report without delay any situation where they feel the actions of themselves / others (including young people) may have compromised the organisations or their own professional standing; such incidents should be reported to their line manager
+• All staff should record and report without delay any situation where they feel the actions of themselves/others (including young people) may have compromised the organisations or their own professional standing

-• Any member of staff concerned about the professional conduct of another member of staff should report this to their line manager
+• Any member of staff concerned about the professional conduct of another member of staff should report this to the Guernsey Sailing Trust Welfare Officer

-• Any fan of the organisation’s social media platforms can request to have photos/ comments relating to themselves removed by contacting the administrator.
+• Anyone can request to have photos/comments relating to themselves removed by contacting the administrator

 • Any comments made on the organisation’s social media platforms by others that are deemed hurtful shall be removed by the administrators and appropriate action will be taken

-• Mobile phones and devices should not be used by staff during any sessions, unless for emergency purposes as agreed with the line manager
+• Mobile phones and devices should not be used by staff during any sessions, unless to aid sessions aims or for emergency purposes as agreed with a Senior Instructor or senior member of staff

-• Staff should not share their mobile phone numbers or have any contact with children and young people on their personal devices; an organisation-specific phone is available to contact parents/guardians in emergencies
+• Staff should not share their mobile phone numbers or have any contact with children and young people on their personal devices; an organisation-specific phone is available to contact parents/guardians if needed

-• Staff will not use personal devices to take photographs or video of young people unless agreed to by their line manager (in cases where organisation equipment is unavailable); in these cases photographs will be downloaded to an organisation PC/device as soon as possible and permanently deleted from the personal device
+• Staff will not use personal devices to take photographs or video of young people unless agreed by a Senior Instructor or higher (in cases where organisation equipment is unavailable); in these cases photographs will be emailed to or downloaded to an organisation PC/device as soon as possible and permanently deleted from the personal device

 RYA Instructor Code of Conduct